fanweng/cpp-programming/knowledge-base/concepts/README.md

 A special member method, invoked during the object creation.
 It has the same name as the class, no return type, and can be overloaded.
 If no constructor provided in the class, C++ will use default no-argument constructor with no initialization.

+Constructors can be overloaded, i.e. multiple constructors can exist with the same name/usage but have different arguments.

 - **Initialization list**

 A better way to create an object with initial attribute values.
 Assignment in the constructor is a less efficient way because the object is first created with empty values then is assigned with the initial values, one step more than the initialization list.

 - **Copy constructor**

-Called when an object is copied:
+Called when an object is **copied**:
 1. passing object *by value* as a parameter, `void display_player(Player p)`
 2. returning an object from a function *by value*, `return player_obj`
 3. construct one object based on another with the same class, `Player another_player {player_obj}`